tymyrddin/purple/source/docs/audits/iso27001/climb.md

 High-risk mitigations include:
 - End-to-end encryption for data at rest and in transit
-- Multi-factor authentication for all access
+- Multifactor authentication for all access
 - Data residency in EU-compliant infrastructure
 - Automated access logging and quarterly reviews